 EEA Agencies - NPAs are an emerging cost and mitigation tool that can provide an opportunity to reduce emissions, gas system costs, and customer risk by avoiding unnecessary infrastructure spending.
 Inclusion of the reference to M.G.L. c.
 164, § 147A (“Non-pipe alternative” means activities or investments that delay, reduce, or avoid the need to build or upgrade traditional natural gas infrastructure, including, but not limited to, non-emitting renewable thermal infrastructure project defined in section 147A of chapter 164.”) was to ensure that geothermal projects (which do utilize pipes) could be considered NPAs.

-HEET - This definition in the compiled redlines is not what HEET suggested.
-The suggested definition uses the term “build or upgrade” and is not specific to aging or leak prone infrastructure.
-The way this definition is written, GSEP’s accelerated cost recovery funds could pay for energy efficiency measures or conservation methods throughout the state.
-Such measures would not result in leak prone pipes being replaced, and thus would not ensure safety in any way for the residents near those pipes, nor would it reduce emissions from the leak prone pipes.
+HEET (with clarification) - This definition in the compiled redlines is not what HEET suggested.
+The suggested definition is not specific to aging or leak prone infrastructure and does not specifically reduce emissions.
+The way this definition is written, GSEP’s accelerated cost recovery funds could pay for a) energy efficiency measures or conservation methods throughout the state or b) infrastructure to manufacture or deliver blue hydrogen.
+Such measures would not result in leak prone pipes being replaced, and thus would not ensure safety in any way for the residents near those pipes, nor would it reduce emissions from those leak prone pipes.
 The edits below clarify the definition.

-Alternative definition (note: this definition is based on the current definition of “Non-emitting renewable thermal infrastructure project”):

-“Non-gas pipe alternative,“ a utility-scale project that replaces natural gas distribution infrastructure with distribution infrastructure that supplies non-emitting renewable thermal energy.
-A non-emitting renewable thermal infrastructure project provides heating or cooling without combustion and that does not release greenhouse gas emissions as defined in section 1 of chapter 21N and may include, but is not limited to, a networked geothermal system.

-Eversource - Support the original definition of NPAs as more prescriptive for definition.
+“Non-gas pipe alternative,“ a replacement, retirement or advanced leak repair of eligible infrastructure that delays, reduces or avoids the need to install new gas pipe while maintaining the safety and reliability of the gas system, as well as reducing greenhouse gas emissions as defined in section 1 of chapter 21N.
+Such alternative may include, but is not limited to, a non-emitting renewable thermal infrastructure project.Eversource - Support the original definition of NPAs as more prescriptive for definition.
 “Non-gas pipe alternative,” facilities other than new gas system pipe installed to replace or retire existing gas infrastructure.

 Liberty - Supports the inclusion of “non-pipe alternatives” assuming the non-pipe alternative is determined to be affordable and feasible by the local distribution company and has been reviewed and approved by the Department in the context of the GSEP.
 Liberty recommends defining “non-gas pipe alternative” as facilities other than new gas system pipe installed to replace or retire existing gas infrastructure.